betterscientificsoftware/bssw.io/docs/pages/bssw/bssw_wikize_refs.md

 It then scans all content lines for instances of footnotes (e.g. `<sup`&#8203;`>[LAB]<`&#8203;`/sup>`) and scans all link definition lines for their four components: `LAB`, `URL`, `TIT` and `BIB`.

 All of these lines are then re-output, with options to re-number the footnotes as well as gather together at the bottom any link definitions.
-There is no requirement that all the link definitions appear at the bottom of the file or that any other file parts (e.g. bssw.io metadata comments) appear in any specific order in the file.
+There is no requirement that all the link definitions appear at the bottom of the file or that any other file parts (e.g. bssw.io metadata comments) appear in any specific order or place in the file.

 ## Advantages of this Approach